coldfix/website/2021/11/18/git-update.rst

     remote-update-head "$@"

-Again, you can `download it here <./git-remote-update-head>`_, make it executable, save it as ``~/.local/bin/git-update-head``, make it executable, and make sure that folder is in your PATH.
+Again, you can `download it here <./git-remote-update-head>`_, make it executable, save it as ``~/.local/bin/git-update-head``, and make sure that folder is in your PATH.

 Alternatively, put the following alias in your ``~/.gitconfig``: